 To assign project leader status to a group or user

 Project leader status is always applied downward through the entire project hierarchy and can only be removed from the level where it was set.
-To remove project leader status, follow the same steps as above but select Remove as Project Leader from the action menu.
-Once a group or user has been removed as project leader, that permission rule will have all capabilities set to Unspecified.
-This may mean their access to and capabilities for that project will be removed if there is no other permission rule giving them permissions to the content.
-To keep their access to the project and its content, they will need to have capabilities set like any other group or user.
+To remove project leader status, follow the same steps but select Remove as Project Leader from the action menu.
+After a group or user has been removed as project leader, that permission rule has all capabilities set to Unspecified.
+This may mean their access to and capabilities for that project is removed if there’s no other permission rule giving them permissions to the content.
+To keep their access to the project and its content, they need to have capabilities set like any other group or user.

 Lock asset permissions